Track Government Website Changes in 2026

 Having tools isn't enough.
 You need a workflow.

-Layer 2: Formal rulemaking.
+Layer 1: Formal rulemaking.
 Subscribe to Federal Register email alerts for your key agencies.
 Add Regulations.gov alerts for dockets in your industry.
 This covers proposed rules, final rules, and comment periods.
+Free, but high noise unless you filter aggressively.

 Layer 4: Archive and evidence.
 For pages where you need to prove what the content said on a specific date, set up archiving.
 The Wayback Machine captures historical snapshots.
 Changeflow stores page history with timestamps for tracked sources.

 Route by audience.
 Compliance officers need guidance changes and enforcement trends.
+Law librarians running current awareness route by practice group, so a pharma-practice partner doesn't receive SEC enforcement alerts.
 Legal teams need enforcement actions and court orders.
 Government affairs teams need proposed rules and comment periods.
 Researchers need data updates and report publications.
 Set up separate feeds or email filters for each audience.

 Review cadence.
 Daily for enforcement actions and guidance changes.
 Weekly for rulemaking status.
 Monthly for trends and patterns.
-GovPing's digest emails and Changeflow's feed make this manageable without checking dozens of sites manually.
+A digest feed makes this manageable without checking dozens of sites manually.

 The Regulatory Dark Matter Problem